 Thursday, 2 August 2018 at 7:00 pm – Thursday, 2 August 2018 at 9:30 pm

-In Search of Mary Shelley: The Girl Who Wrote Frankenstein
+In Search of Mary Shelley: the girl who wrote Frankenstein

-The life story is well known.
-But who was the woman who lived it?
-She's left plenty of evidence, and in this fascinating dialogue with the past, Fiona Sampson sifts through letters, diaries and records to find the real woman behind the story.
+In her biography, Fiona Sampson sifts through letters, diaries and records to find the real woman behind the story.
 She uncovers a complex, generous character – friend, intellectual, lover and mother – trying to fulfil her own passionate commitment to writing at a time when to be a woman writer was an extraordinary and costly anomaly.

 Fiona Sampson is a prize-winning poet and writer.
 She has been published in more than thirty languages and received an MBE for services to literature.
 A Fellow of the Royal Society for Literature, and the recipient of a number of national and international honours for her poetry, she has worked as an editor, translator, and university professor as well as a violinist.